reallyenglish/ansible-role-example/README.md

 The second slowest part is `bundle install`.
 As you cannot cache HTTPS contents, it cannot be solved.

+## Caching HTTP requests

+When developing a role, you need to run multiple `kitchen test`.
+As it usually downloads packages from the Internet, caching reduces time.
+You can run a proxy server on your local computer and use it when it is running.
+`ansible-role-init` creates .kitchen.local.yml, which overrides .kitchen.yml.
+It sets http\_proxy and https\_proxy when a proxy server is running but do not use it if not.

+You may use any proxy server but in this example, I will use `polipo`.

+    > polipo logFile= daemonise=false diskCacheRoot=~/tmp/cache allowedClients='0.0.0.0/0' proxyAddress='0.0.0.0' logSyslog=false logLevel=0xff proxyPort=8080

+Sometimes, upstream server does not allow caching, such as FreeBSD ftp mirrors.
+You can forcibly cache contents by adding `relaxTransparency=true`.

+    > polipo logFile= daemonise=false diskCacheRoot=~/tmp/cache allowedClients='0.0.0.0/0' proxyAddress='0.0.0.0' logSyslog=false logLevel=0xff proxyPort=8080 relaxTransparency=true

+However, be careful its consequences.
+When the option is used and the sorce file is modified, you will download stale files.

 ## Multiple nodes in a role

 Sometimes, you want to test multiple nodes in a role, such as AXFR between